damitasalmon/field-notes/docs/azure-soc-honeynet.md

 !!! warning
     This page is a work in progress.

-# Building a SOC + Honeynet in Azure (w/Live Traffic)
+# Building a SOC & (mini) Honeynet in Azure (w/Live Traffic)
 ![Architecture Diagram](./assets/images/soc-honeynet/topology-diagram-2.png)

 !!! note
-  This is a not a complete walkthough of the process but it is a more detailed different iteration of the github repo.
+  This is a not a complete walk-though of the process but it is a more detailed different iteration of the Github repo.
 Some of the resources have already been created so, some steps will be skipped.

 ## Overview